Sewerbird/sewerbird.github.io/content/blog/_posts/2017-07-11-Broken Arm Saga.md

 Twenty hours after my arm broke, I sauntered into the sleepiest "Emergency" door I've ever seen on a hospital: we entered Shanghai United Children's Hospital.
 In quite unavoidable contrast to Deqing and Huashan and other hospitals in China I've more experience with, Shanghai United was obviously competent and compassionate.
 The ER staff had my vitals taken in about 30 seconds and I was sat waiting on a medical bed for an initial checkup.
 Admittedly, the checkup was both to confirm my injury as well to ensure I had the cash to afford the quality care.
 At this point I got a proper sling for my arm, and I rejoiced.
 Waiting for over an hour for the insurance claim to clear, Gabriel and I shot the breeze, with him fetching some dumplings from a shop around the corner to eat.

 Once it was verified that I had sufficient wallet and policy to continue, I was whisked upstairs to an inpatient ward: a spacious hotel room where you can give birth in, die in, or anything between.
 A specialist orthopedic surgeon would be needed to be called in, but first would come the 3d scan of my arm.
-A painful horizontal laydown into a magnetron later, and we got this splendid picture:
+A painful horizontal lay-down into a magnetron later, and we got this splendid picture:

 {:refdef: style="text-align: center;"}
 ![Shattered Humerus CTScan]({{site.url}}/assets/broken_arm_3dscan_1.png)